Domenico Scarlatti

-Giuseppe Domenico Scarlatti, also known as Domingo or Doménico Scarlatti (26 October 1685 – 23 July 1757), was an Italian composer.
+Giuseppe Domenico Scarlatti (26 October 1685 – 23 July 1757) was an Italian composer.
 He is classified primarily as a Baroque composer chronologically, although his music was influential in the development of the Classical style.
 Like his renowned father Alessandro Scarlatti, he composed in a variety of musical forms, although today he is known mainly for his 555 keyboard sonatas.
 He spent much of his life in the service of the Portuguese and Spanish royal families.

 Life and career

-Scarlatti was born in Naples, Kingdom of Naples, belonging to the Spanish Crown.
+Scarlatti was born in Naples, Kingdom of Naples, then belonging to the Spanish Empire.
 He was born in 1685, the same year as Johann Sebastian Bach and George Frideric Handel.
 He was the sixth of ten children of the composer and teacher Alessandro Scarlatti.
 His older brother Pietro Filippo was also a musician.

 Scarlatti first studied music under his father.
-Other composers who may have been his early teachers include Gaetano Greco, Francesco Gasparini, and Bernardo Pasquini, all of whom may have influenced his musical style.
-Muzio Clementi brought Scarlatti's sonatas into the classical style by editing what is known to be their first publication.
+Other composers who may have been his early teachers include Gaetano Greco, Francesco Gasparini, and Bernardo Pasquini.

 Scarlatti was appointed as a composer and organist at the Chapel Royal of Naples in 1701 and briefly worked under his father, who was then the chapel's maestro di cappella.
 In 1703 he revised Carlo Francesco Pollarolo's opera Irene for performance at Naples.
 Soon after, his father sent him to Venice.
-After this, nothing is known of his life until 1709, when he went to Rome and entered the service of the exiled Polish queen Marie Casimir.
+After this, nothing is known of his life until 1709, when he went to Rome and entered the service of the exiled Polish queen Marie Casimire.
 It was there he met Thomas Roseingrave.
 Scarlatti was already an accomplished harpsichordist; there is a story of a trial of skill with George Frideric Handel at the palace of Cardinal Ottoboni in Rome, where Scarlatti was judged possibly superior to Handel on the harpsichord, although inferior on the organ.
 Later in life, he was known to cross himself in veneration when speaking of Handel's skill.